Intro

 The story

-Pete Townshend sat in front of a synthesiser at The Townshend Studio
+Pete Townshend sat next a synthesiser at The Townshend Studio

 Find out more about the unveiling of The Townshend Studio on Thursday 10 October at the University of West London.